AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

 \subsubsection{Health Subdomain Prevalence}

 The potential applications of LLMs in health span a wide range, from providing healthy lifestyle advice to supporting mental health and professional medical training.
 Therefore, to understand the distribution and prevalence of specific health subdomains mentioned in the content, we combined human annotation with the use of \texttt{GPT-4o-mini}~\cite{hurst2024gpt} to scale up the categorization across the entire corpus.
 Specifically, we began by conducting conventional content analysis~\cite{hsieh2005three} to summarize the health subdomains referenced in the content, based on a random sample of 200 items that were equally distributed across the five discourse channels.
 Two researchers independently reviewed all the sampled items to establish a general understanding of the data.
-Following this, they used an inductive and iterative approach to develop new codes or categorize each instance into existing codes.
+Afterwards, they used an inductive and iterative approach to develop new codes or categorize each instance into existing codes.
 In the meantime, the codes were continuously revisited for potential modification and refinement, either by breaking them into sub-categories or by grouping them into broader categories.
-By the end of the analysis, the categorization reached saturation and no additional meaningful subdomains emerged from the data.
+By the end of the analysis, we determined that the categorization had reached saturation without emerging meaningful subdomains.
+This subdomain categorization was reviewed by two experts: a practicing medical doctor with research experience and a researcher specializing in public health communication.
+This expert consultation helped us validate and improve the clarity of all categories.